 It’s heartening to walk into Indian restaurants in America now-a-days and see the customer demographics; people from all walks of American life are definitely intrigued and ready to sample Indian food.
 The writing on the wall is clear- ethnic cuisines are gaining in popularity and Indian-inspired flavors are everywhere.

-As a food and wine enthusiast, I am always looking for ways to add Indian flavors to American favorites and tinker with Indian classics to create an end result more suited to the global palate.
+As a food and wine enthusiast, I am always looking for ways to add Indian flavors to American favorites and tinker with Indian and Parsi classics, to create an end result more suited to the global palate.

-- Visions of a steaming one-pot-meal of Parsi-style lamb stew.
-(Salli Boti)
+- Visions of a steaming one-pot-meal of Parsi-style lamb stew (Jardaloo Salli Boti)

 - A street food adventure at ‘Chowpati beach’ in Mumbai.
 Starting with a tomato-cucumber-potato filled Bombay-sandwich, moving onto a puffed-rice mixture with chutneys (Bhel) and ending on a sweet note of cooling milk based pistachio ice-cream (Kulfi Falooda).